sanjith-s/Naive-Bayes-Space-Restorer/README.md

 ## How to use

+Example usage for the operations covered below is also included in the example notebook: [nb_space_restorer_example.ipynb](nb_space_restorer_example.ipynb).

 ### Initialize an instance of NBSpaceRestorer

-Training, which consists simply of constructing unigram and bigram frequency lists and takes very little time, is carried out upon initialization.
+Training—which consists simply of constructing unigram and bigram frequency lists and takes very little time—is carried out upon initialization.

 ```python
 # ====================